The Rainforest Alliance is transitioning all cocoa traceability to our new digital platform MultiTrace.

 We aim to make full traceability possible from farm to final product, while allowing for flexibility to use the traceability level that best suits specific supply chains within our program (IP, MIX IP, SG, MB).
 This includes the launch of Origin Matching Mass Balance, which we see as the evolution and necessary next step in mass balance.

 Traceability in MultiTrace brings a number of benefits to farmers and companies:

-- Farmers and companies will have a single transactional system to record all purchases, sales and conversions of the Rainforest Alliance and UTZ certified cocoa.
-Users will have more efficient and effective mechanisms to meet the Farm Requirements and Supply Chain Requirements of the Rainforest Alliance 2020 Sustainable Agriculture Standard.
+- Farmers and companies will have a single system in which to record all purchases, sales and conversions of Rainforest Alliance and UTZ certified cocoa, giving users a more efficient and effective mechanisms to meet the requirements of the Rainforest Alliance 2020 Sustainable Agriculture Standard.

-- MultiTrace will facilitate high level reporting for internal management and for external communication.
+- MultiTrace will facilitate high-level reporting for internal management and external communication.

-- Companies can identify areas where there are risks or opportunities in the production of their raw materials, and work with the Rainforest Alliance to develop and implement programs at origin.
+- Companies can identify areas of risks or opportunities in the production of their raw materials.
+They can then work with the Rainforest Alliance to develop and implement programs at origin.
 This will allow them to deliver improvements and communicate about them publicly.

 How does traceability in MultiTrace support the 2020 Certification Program and related innovations?